bayinfosys/bayinfosys.github.io/_posts/2026-01-01-65-why-private-inference.md

 activity, performed by specialists on declared data.
 Inference is another.
 Keeping them separate is not a preference, it is architecture.

-([Marigold](https://marigold.run) hosts open-weight models on private AWS infrastructure in London.
+([Marigold](https://marigold.run) hosts open-weight models on infrastructure we control.
 We do not train models.
 The ICO's guidance on processor liability is at [ico.org.uk](https://ico.org.uk/for-organisations/report-a-breach/personal-data-breach/personal-data-breaches-a-guide/).)